Is it a stye or is it a chalazion?

 The answer is both.
 Stye is the lay term given to different bumps that occur in the eyelids such as a chalazion or hordeolum.

-A chalazion can initially cause pain, redness and irritation.
+A chalazion can initially cause discomfort, including pain, redness and irritation.

-A chalazion can form anywhere on the upper or lower eyelid
+A chalazion can develop on the upper or lower eyelid without location restriction.

 Usually, chalazia will heal on their own in days or weeks with no treatment, but longer may require medical treatment from your ophthalmologist.

-Surgery is a simple procedure performed as an outpatient in the Georgia Ophthalmologists onsite clinic.
+The chalazian procedure is a simple outpatient appointment in the Georgia Ophthalmologists onsite clinic.

 From the front office staff, to the technicians and physicians…excellent!
 This is a “patient-friendly” office!
 Thank you for providing such great care of us!!!G.A.